HewlettPackard/Docker-Synergy/docs-src/deploy-win/windows-config.md

 The playbooks for deploying Windows workers rely on a Powershell script for remote access from the Ansible machine.
 The script `ConfigureRemotingForAnsible.ps1` is available online on GitHub at https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1.

-You need to make this script available locally:
+You need to make this script available locally on the Fedora 29 Ansible controller:

 1. Download the script: